sunpy/sunkit-instruments/docs/topic_guide/channel_response.rst

 where :math:`h` is Planck's constant and :math:`c` is the speed of light.
 It has a physical type of energy per photon.

+Use `~astropy.units.spectral` to provide a list of appropriate `astropy.units` equivalencies for this conversion.

 Energy-to-Electron Conversion
 -----------------------------